TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part2-Blazor/035 Summation.md

 We have now implemented these, along with an extra feature to edit a Todo.

-We have seen how to define different views with pages.\
-We have seen how to dynamically generate a view using HTML and razor syntax.\
-We have used the HttpClient to make requests of the Web API.

-And with this you're pretty well off to start your Blazor-WASM adventure.

 But there are a bit more complexity to be explored with regards to blazor components.
-The next few slides will core more elaborate component usage.
+The next few slides will cover more elaborate component usage.